Exploring renewable natural gas as a decarbonization strategy

 Meet the authors

-1. Philip Sheehy, Director, Transportation and Energy
+1. Philip Sheehy, Sr. Director

 Philip is committed to identifying cost-effective solutions to meet the challenge of decarbonization, with over 15 years of experience navigating the technical, economic, and regulatory challenges associated with decarbonizing transportation fuels.
 View bio